lipu-linku/ijo/survey/2023/results.md

 Only 3 (out of 63) previously undocumented words made it in.
 On the other hand, old words aren't really decaying below 1%.
 This is an indication we are not good enough at selecting new words to show in the survey.

+The change from last year is fairly small, all words (except nimisin) are within 10%.
+The rise of "nimisin" came as a surprise to experienced users, but it checks out with alternative sources of statistics.

 I've unfortunately forgot to include a fake word in the poll this time round.

 ## Highlights